top of page

 • Helping reduce pain and stiffness

-I did a lot of research before committing long-term.
-I found a helpful comparison article from PetMD by Chewy, which breaks down the differences between Cosequin and Dasuquin.
-That article ultimately helped me decide on Dasuquin with MSM Hip & Joint Chews.
+I did a lot of research before committing to a long-term solution.
+I found a helpful comparison article from PetMD by Chewy.
+This article helped me decide on Dasuquin with MSM Hip & Joint Chews.

 Key Ingredients in Joint Supplements

-Most quality joint supplements include glucosamine and chondroitin:
+Most quality joint supplements contain glucosamine and chondroitin:

 • Glucosamine helps form new cartilage and protects existing cartilage in the joints.

-• Chondroitin helps lubricate joints, nourish connective tissues, and absorb shock.
+• Chondroitin lubricates joints, nourishes connective tissues, and absorbs shock.

-Together, they reduce inflammation and slow cartilage breakdown.
-These ingredients are generally considered safe for long-term use when recommended by your veterinarian.
+Together, these ingredients reduce inflammation and slow cartilage breakdown.
+They are generally safe for long-term use when recommended by your veterinarian.

 What Makes Dasuquin Different

-• Avocado–Soybean Unsaponifiables (ASUs): Work synergistically with glucosamine and chondroitin to reduce inflammation and support joint healing
+• Avocado–Soybean Unsaponifiables (ASUs): These work with glucosamine and chondroitin to reduce inflammation and support joint healing.

-• Omega-3 fatty acids: Support joint health, skin, heart, brain, and immune function
+• Omega-3 fatty acids: These support joint health, skin, heart, brain, and immune function.

-• Methylsulfonylmethane (MSM): Helps reduce inflammation and supports cellular health
+• Methylsulfonylmethane (MSM): This helps reduce inflammation and supports cellular health.

-• Hyaluronic acid (HA): Helps lubricate joints and improve mobility
+• Hyaluronic acid (HA): This helps lubricate joints and improve mobility.

 Eddie Today

-Eddie is now 12 years old.
-While he’s definitely more sleepy than he used to be, he still moves with agility and even gets a little air in his hops and jumps.
-I break apart a Dasuquin chew each morning and sprinkle it over his food—he’s not a fan of eating it whole, but this works perfectly for us.'
+Now, at 12 years old, Eddie is a bit sleepier than before, but he still moves with agility.
+He can even get a little air in his hops and jumps!
+Each morning, I break apart a Dasuquin chew and sprinkle it over his food.
+He’s not a fan of eating it whole, but this method works perfectly for us.

-There are also Dasuquin formulas for cats.
-A close friend of mine has a cat who is over 20 years old who has been taking Dasuquin for several years and is still impressively spry.
+There are also cats.
+A close friend of mine has a cat over 20 years old who has been taking Dasuquin for years and is still impressively spry.

 Black and white cat with green eyes on a green gradient background, gazing directly at the camera with an alert expression.